One of the most popular freshwater tropical fish is the Oscar fish.

 It is also a rare crossbreed but with a slight behavioral difference.

 These fish are less territorial and have a more unlimited diet.

 Veil tail Oscar fish are similar to the Tiger Oscar fish, but it has more prominent orange spots.

-The main difference is their long tail being longer than the tails of average Oscar fish.
+The main difference is their tail being longer than the tails of average Oscar fish.

 Florida Oscar Fish

-Young Florida Oscar fish have spots on there heads, bodies and fins with there heads being predominantly black.
+Young Florida Oscar fish have spots on their heads, bodies and fins with their heads being predominantly black.

 Oscar Fish Care

 If you get an Oscar fish, it is important to know how to care for it.